 The Capital Asset Pricing Model (CAPM) indicates that the investors in a security are compensated only for the systematic risk of the security.
 And it is assumed that the unsystematic risk can be diversified by the investor by investing in different group of assets.
 The unsystematic risk is a unique risk pertains to a specific firm, for example, labour strike, non-availability of raw materials, etc.

+According to the international CAPM, the return on a security is given by:

+Ri = rf + βw (rw – rf)

+Where rf = World risk-free rate of return

+bw = World beta of the security

+= Cov (ri, Fw)/Var(rw)

+rw = Return on the world-market portfolio

 Capital Asset Pricing Model (CAPM)

 Assumptions of the Capital Asset Pricing Model Theory: